sohn21c/yoloMask/README.md

 **This is Part 1 of 2 to create custom dataset for YOLO.
 You'll find the link to the Part 2 as soon as I upload**

 ## Objective
-This script was created to help easily create a object detection data set by putting a mask of object of interest to random backgrounds.
-Instead of taking many pictures of an object of interest, we can record a quick video of an object and extract the relevant information at different view points.
+This script was to help easily create a object detection data set by putting a mask of object of interest to random backgrounds.
+Instead of taking many pictures of an object of interest, one can record a quick video of an object and extract the relevant information at different view points by recording the moving objects in the video.

 ## Contents
 1. [Envionment Setup](#environment-setup)